Related Free Essays

 It is necessary to apply the two theories in solving the problem of anxiety among adult women.
 The self-care theory is one of the most relevant models that family nurse practitioners can use to manage the condition.
 Assumptions and principles of the theory make it an effective model that can be used effectively to help patients overcome the mental disorder.
 One of its primary principles holds that people should be responsible and self-reliant for their own care (Pal & Sayegh, 2017).
 The assumption is one of the most important principles that should guide nurses when handling patients suffering from anxiety.
 They need to advise these patients that the solution to their problem depends on their personal effort.
 These patients have the biggest role to play in enhancing their condition.

 There is a direct relationship between the concept of self-care and the need for the patient to take a leading role in managing their condition.
 The theory informs the approach that a nurse practitioner should use in caring for adult women suffering from anxiety disorder (Gonzalo, 2019).
 In this case, the nurse should help the patient to understand the primary cause of their anxiety and environmental factors that may worsen the condition.
 They need to know what they should do to lead a positive lifestyle with limited levels of stress.
-Appendix four shows the relationship between the efforts that a nurse should make and those expected of the patient.
+Figure 4 shows the relationship between the efforts that a nurse should make and those expected of the patient.
 As shown in the diagram, the role of the researcher will be to guide the patient so that they can face their mental health problem with positivity and commitment.

 The humanistic model is another theoretical framework that was considered effective in helping adult women to overcome their anxiety disorder.
 The primary principle of this theory is the need for nurses to maintain a close relationship with their patients (Beidel, Bowers, & Marks, 2020).
 There is a close relationship between this principle and the element of constant care that some of the patients suffering from anxiety disorder require.
 Conditions such as specific phobia, obsessive-compulsive disorder, or even post-traumatic stress disorder may not require medication when managing them.
 Instead, the medical practitioner needs to offer the patient constant assurance that they can overcome their condition by embracing specific practices.
-As shown in appendix 5 below, a family nurse practitioner must maintain a close relationship with that patient to enable them to overcome their condition.
+As shown in Figure 5 below, a family nurse practitioner must maintain a close relationship with that patient to enable them to overcome their condition.
 The nurse is expected to maintain a dialogue with the patient (Shallik, 2018).
 They need to understand their primary concerns, how they developed the mental condition, approaches they are using to manage the problem, and the nature of the relationship they have with their family and friends.
 Such a dialogue will allow the family nurse practitioner to know the factors that might have led to the condition of the patient.

 After gathering adequate information about the condition of the patient and possible trigger factors in their immediate environment, the nurse is expected to offer advice and words of comfort.
-As shown in the framework in appendix 5, nurses are required to nurture patients back to well-being.
+As shown in the framework in Figure 5, nurses are required to nurture patients back to well-being.
 Boyle (2019) believes that the process can only be a success if there is trust between the patient and the primary caregiver.
 The fact that these patients suffer from mental disorders may complicate the whole process of building trust.
 The family nurse practitioner may need to offer assurance to the patient and proper care to win their trust.
 They should not feel threatened in any way when they are under the care of the nurse.
 Garbarino (2019) emphasizes the need for the practitioner to be patient with these patients, especially when one is suffering from acute stress.

 MSN Scope and Role in Assessment of the Problem

 Family nurse practitioners have a major role to play in managing anxiety among adult women.
 According to MacIntyre (2019), patients interact with nurses more than they do with doctors.
 As such, these nurses have a better capacity to help these patients to overcome their mental health problems.
 It is important to understand MSN scope to understand its significance in the management of anxiety among adult women.
-According to Bandelow et al. (2017), MSN broadens the scope of a nurse beyond a primary care giver.
+According to Bandelow et al. (2017), MSN broadens the scope of a nurse beyond a primary caregiver.
 It propels a nurse to the management level where they can make policies and guide their implementation in a healthcare facility.
 One of the roles that one can take after graduating with MSN is community services manager.
 In this position, a nurse is responsible for planning, supervising, and coordinating social work programs within the community.
 The position offers them a perfect platform to interact with some of the adult women suffering from various anxiety disorders.
 They can visit their workplaces or homes to have a better understanding of triggers or primary causes of their anxiety.
 They can also understand how they can deal with the condition based on the realities that they face.

 MSN enables one to become a nursing director.
 In this position, the nurse is responsible for managing and directing other nurses within a healthcare facility.
 They can develop and implement policies meant to guide the activities of other nurses (Jalnapurkar et al., 2018).
 With a proper understanding of anxiety in adult women, these nurses have the capacity to create a perfect environment for the management of the condition.
 They can work closely with other departments to ensure that these patients are offered the support they need to manage their condition.
 As a patient safety director, a nurse can play a major role in protecting patients who are admitted to the facility who are suffering from mental problems.
 Some of those who suffer from acute anxiety may require inpatient rehabilitation (Balestra, 2019).
 During that period, these patients need support and understanding from all the healthcare practitioners who are handling their cases.
 As the safety director, the nurse can ensure that the unique needs of these patients are met.
 Master of Science in Nursing can also enable one to become a healthcare executive or healthcare administrator, a position that gives a nurse a significant amount of influence when it comes to policy development within a healthcare facility.
 They can use the position to provide support to adult women suffering from anxiety.